 Just like Wolverine’s prequel tale, the fine folks at Toys “R” Us also published their own version of the comic.
 This Special Edition does contain the majority of the movie adaptation, starting with Logan’s arrival at the Lion’s Den and ending with him leaving the mansion for Alkali Lake.
 Not only that, but it also contains some bonus features.
 It has a sketchbook containing drawings of mutants that were set to appear soon within the main line of X-Men books, profiles of the featured X-Men members called “Magneto’s X-Men X-Ray”, uses a scene from Magneto’s prequel comic in a section called “How a comic is made” and there’s even an interview with Hugh Jackman himself.
 If you’re interested, then consider adding this to your collection.

 Next up, we have a short and unexpected entry amongst this stack of tie-in material called “X-Men: The Movie–I-Connect Special”.
-Published in Late 2000/Early 2001, this minuscule tale which was written by Scott Lobdell, drawn by Salvador Larroca and inked by Art Thibert & Scott Hanna will explore a minor incident that occurred following the team’s triumphant victory in a short story called “A Rogue By Any Other Name”.
+Published in Late 2000/Early 2001, this minuscule tale which was written by Scott Lobdell, drawn by Salvador Larroca and inked by Art Thibert & Scott Hanna explores a minor incident that occurred following the team’s triumphant victory in a short story called “A Rogue By Any Other Name”.

 We open at Xavier’s School for Gifted Youngsters as Iceman is walking towards the mansion with a fellow student named Kitty Pryde a.k.a.
 Shadowcat.
 Specifically, he’s escorting her to her dorm room and is just making sure that she safely gets there, especially due to recent events.
 Suddenly, they’re approached by Marie who’s in a feral-like state and is about to attack them.
 Kitty manages to shove Bobby out of the way before becoming intangible as she phases through Rogue’s strikes.